bradgrajzar-hub/BIO_350_F25/README.md

 -Plotting the population size over time using matplotlib, with a highlighted reference line at a population size of 276.
 -Calculating the average population size between days 17 and 60.
 -Displaying the result of the average calculation.
 -This example provides a practical introduction to basic data analysis and visualization techniques in Python for ecological data.

+IC Assignment 4: Lotka-Volterra Competition

+-This program simulates the Lotka–Volterra competition model, which extends logistic growth to include interactions between two species.
+Using carrying capacities and competition coefficients, the notebook models how a colonizing plant and a threatened plant compete for space over time.
+The analysis demonstrates the ecological principle of competitive exclusion, showing that coexistence is only possible when both species compete more strongly with themselves than with each other.